 In August the Council also mentioned reporting, noting that they have not been getting reports showing how companies are doing in meeting their commitments of jobs, investment and wages.

-How much influence do do site development consultants hired by companies seeking PILOTs ?
+Site development consultants hired by companies seeking PILOTs may influence the process.
 They are very good at trying to convince both local economic development officials and corporate executives that the use of subsidies is an inevitable part of the site location process.

 The consultants play to the fear of communities that they will be shunned by corporations unless they create an appealing "business climate," which usually includes "incentives" such as the availability of substantial tax breaks and infrastructure assistance.

 The non-profit Good Jobs First (GJF) writes: "Candid site location consultants will admit: the only time subsidies can actually tilt the scales is when a company has two equally compelling choices.
 But that rarely happens."
 (It happened here at least once, with Volkswagen.)